Skip to page content

 Examples of negligence include, but are not limited to:

-• Exposure to excess moisture from showers/baths and swimming.
+• Exposure to excess moisture, for example, from showers/baths and swimming.

 • Damage from domestic appliances (washing machine, oven, microwave etc.).